fronzbot/fronzbot.github.io/_posts/2017-09-22-diy-heart-rate-monitor-using-your-smartphone.md

 x = np.arange(len(colors['red'])) / fps
 ```

 Next, we actually need to plot the graph.
 Your output should look similar to the graph below.
 Note that this is the result extracted from my Nexus 5X and is representative of my resting heart-rate.
-Yours will look different, but the characteristic oscillations so be apparent (and have a period of about 1s... how surprising).
+Yours will look different, but the characteristic oscillations should be apparent (and have a period of about 1s... how surprising).

 ```python
 plt.figure(figsize=(16,9))